DannyL404/FOCPPortfolio/assessment/feedback.md

  https://blog.finxter.com/how-to-use-rot13-in-python/ - I did Use this blog for the Use of ROT-13 within my program.
  -Login Program
  This works as intended, from the command line with an argument of the file containing the Username and password.
 It will ask for a new Username and password and will then convert the password to a ROT-13 Value.
 If the Username is in the file and the password value matches this, it will display that the login was successful.
+ - Passwd Program
+ This works as intended, from the command line with an argument of the file containing the Username and password.
+It will ask for the current Username and password which it will confirm against the file.
+It will then ask for a new password and a confirmation which it will write into the password file specified.

 ## Declaration